bsarna89/Flight-Search-API/react-search-ui/README.md

 ## Further Considerations

 ### Error Handling and Validation
-- Form Validation: Ensure that user inputs are validated before submission.
-For example, ensure that the departure and destination are not the same, and that the departure time is in the future.
+- Form Validation: It's needed to ensure that user inputs are validated before submission.
+For example, the departure and destination are not the same, and that the departure time is in the future.
-- Error Messages: Provide user-friendly error messages for common issues such as invalid input or network errors.
+- Error Messages: Requires providing user-friendly error messages for common issues such as invalid input or network errors.

 ### Responsiveness
-- Ensure that the application is responsive and works well on different screen sizes and devices, including desktops, tablets, and smartphones.
+- It's needed to ensure that the application is responsive and works well on different screen sizes and devices, including desktops, tablets, and smartphones.

 ### Accessibility
-- WCAG Compliance: Ensure that the application is accessible to users with disabilities by following WCAG (Web Content Accessibility Guidelines).
+- WCAG Compliance: the application is accessible to users with disabilities by following WCAG (Web Content Accessibility Guidelines).
-- Keyboard Navigation: Provide keyboard navigation support for all interactive elements.
+- Keyboard Navigation: a keyboard navigation support for all interactive elements.

 ### Continuous Integration/Continuous Deployment (CI/CD)
-- Automated Testing: Implement automated testing (unit, integration, and end-to-end tests) to ensure code quality and reliability.
+- Automated Testing: Requires implementing automated testing (unit, integration, and end-to-end tests) to ensure code quality and reliability.
-- Automated Deployment: Set up automated deployment pipelines to streamline the deployment process and reduce manual errors.
+- Automated Deployment: Needs to set up automated deployment pipelines to streamline the deployment process and reduce manual errors.

 ### Monitoring and Analytics
-- Application Monitoring: Use monitoring tools such as New Relic, Datadog, or Prometheus to track application performance and identify issues in real-time.
+- Application Monitoring: Usage of monitoring tools such as New Relic, Datadog, or Prometheus to track application performance and identify issues in real-time.
-- Analytics: Implement analytics tools to track user behavior and gather insights into how the application is used, helping to inform future improvements.
+- Analytics: Needs to implement analytics tools to track user behavior and gather insights into how the application is used, helping to inform future improvements.

 ## Future Scalability

 ### Microservices Architecture
-- Consider evolving the backend into a microservices architecture as the application grows, allowing different parts of the system to scale independently.
+- Needs to consider evolving the backend into a microservices architecture as the application grows, allowing different parts of the system to scale independently.

 ### Cloud-Native Services
-- Leverage cloud-native services and serverless architectures to handle varying loads and reduce infrastructure management overhead.
+- Requires leveraging cloud-native services and serverless architectures to handle varying loads and reduce infrastructure management overhead.

 ## Learn More